They are two common ways to mount a PCB over another. However, this article presents a different type of technology: castellated PCB.

 Castellated holes also have some design specifications you need to follow.
 These specifications include:

-- Size: you can use the largest size manageable
+- Size: you can use the most significant size manageable

 - Hole numbers: your design determines your number of holes.
 However, ensure your hole numbers are optimal.
 Or else, it’ll be half assembling and aligning your boards.

 - Surface finish: your board’s application determines the type of surface finish.
 However, we recommend the ENIG surface finish.